Find Affordable College Courses

 8 Yearly Graduations

 University of Rochester comes in at #17 on our list of the most popular colleges offering master's degrees in other public health.
 Each year, around 11,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,276 per year, while in-state graduate students, on average, pay $46,779 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to other public health majors at University of Rochester.
-About 75% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,150 per year, while in-state graduate students, on average, pay $38,083 per year.
+During the most recent year for which we have data, 8 people received their master's degree in other public health from University of Rochester.
+Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to other public health that offer master’s degrees.